NIEM/NIEM.github.io/json/data/index.md

 `nc:PersonGiveName`) for key strings.
 However, sometimes people prefer simple *ad hoc* key strings such as `gname` instead.
 These simple keys may be used in NIEM JSON data if their mapping is included in the JSON-LD context.
-For example, the context for *Example 1* is
+For example, the context for *Example 1* is:

 ```
 "@context": {